R-Millager/asr4csd/python_for_asr_tutorial_day5.md

 - If speaker labels seem **inaccurate**, try a **smaller audio segment**.
 - If timestamps don’t match, check if **both Whisper and Pyannote used the same audio file**.
-- If diarization runs too slowly, consider a **university server with GPU access**.
+- If diarization runs too slowly, consider a **university server system or higher-GPU device**.

+## Congratulations!

+If you have successfully completed the steps for today, you have set your device up for the basics and understand the different components of our Whisper-based ASR pipeline.
+In [Step 6](python_for_asr_tutorial_day6.md), we will bring everything together for a pipeline that can transcribe new audio files in one go.